top of page

 Was it a dream?

-Jonathon first came across Formentera in 1973, when arrested by Franco's police for being what looked like a “Commie hippy” and was banished to Formentera, the island he is at present living on 40 odd years later.
-He is staying with a friend he met all that time ago in a villa metres from where he used to sleep on the beach, eating cans of sardines and chunks of bread.
+Jonathon first came across Formentera in 1973, when Franco's police arrested him for being what looked like a "Commie hippy" and was banished to Formentera, the Island he is currently living on 40 odd years later.
+He is staying with a friend he met all that time ago in a villa from where he used to sleep on the beach, eating cans of sardines and chunks of bread.
 Karma is a bitch :)

 Jonathon in 1973!

-All photos in this article © Bernadette Mundy (apart from first and last one!)
+All photos in this article © Bernadette Mundy (apart from the first and last one!)

 Words © Jonathon Lipsin.